 - Every teacher and student has respect for every person and the school environment

 - Every teacher and student is responsible for the discipline of the school

 - Every student is clear about what is asked of him, why it is asked of him and the consequence of irresponsible behaviour.

 The chief tool used to reinforce personal accountability for one’s actions is ORA (Observation, reflection and action)

 Any significant breach of discipline is to be recorded; less serious offences in the yellow ‘Incident Report Form’ and more serious offences in the pink ‘Reprimand Form’.

-Negative behaviour requires appropriate school response to give the clear signal to students that the school does not tolerate ill-discipline and expects good, positive behaviour from all.
+Negative behaviour requires appropriate school response to give a clear signal to students that the school does not tolerate ill-discipline and expects good, positive behaviour from all.

 School corrective action is carried out according to the nature of the offence.
 A more serious offence warrants a more serious school response.Click on the pdf icon for more details on Discipline Policies.